Creating a client

 Agent container health, logs, and resource usage for troubleshooting.

 There is no top-level Policies or Sessions tab.
-Tool policies are configured per integration — open the integration from the Integrations tab.
-Conversation transcripts are surfaced in the Activity log alongside tool calls.
+Tool policies are configured per integration: open the integration from the Integrations tab.
+Conversation transcripts appear in the Activity log alongside tool calls.

 Client status